 Kalash Co. is an established traditional print and packaging company based in Syria, specialising in pre-press, press and post-press for the paper and board packaging industry.
 The organisation wanted a fresh new logo to help it stand out amongst its competitors as it looked to relocate and expand its operations throughout the region.
 The logo took inspiration from the materials used throughout the company's process, referencing the cutting and folding involved in packaging production through a clean and simple design.

 Fixfaff is an on-demand mobile messaging service for booking travel within 7 days of departure.
 The service aims to "take the faff out of booking travel" with a team of trained experts doing the hard work, and providing options to users based on their requirements.
 A new digital company needed a simple and sleek logo with enough to stand out in a crowded market.

-Forward3D is an international digital agency founded in 2004.
-Since expanding, the company has grown from a digital startup to a successful global agency with a focus on high end clients in the luxury, fashion and travel sectors.
-As such the rebrand needed to reflect the company's evolving status and direction, and reposition it in terms of client focus.
+Forward3D is a global digital performance marketing agency, specialising in innovative, data-driven, campaigns.
+Since its creation as a tech start-up in 2004, Forward3D had grown into a successful international agency with a focus on high end clients in the luxury, fashion and travel sectors.
+As such, the company needed a rebrand that reflected its evolving status and direction, and reposition it in terms of client focus.

 Cardwall is an agency-side project management and organising tool, which allows users to create task 'cards' with tags, multiple users, due dates, sticky notes, priority levels, colour codes and client links, all built within Forward3D's app management system, Stage.
 It also includes an internal messaging system where users can message each other on a specific 'card' or 'wall', including the the ability to add images and attachments.
 The complex level of functionality required a bold, but simple user interface in keeping with Forward3D's identity.